jurok3x/financemanager-app/README.md

 # my-new-site
-Its my site for monitoring incomes and outcomes.
+Its my app for monitoring incomes and outcomes.